 copyright 2017.
 Deborah Baronas. all rights reserved.

 Rhode Island played a key role in the institution of slavery and the transatlantic slave trade.
-As artist-in-residence at the University of Rhode Island I worked with scholars from Brown University, the Center for the Study of Slavery & Justice along with URI professors and students on a multimedia exhibition combining textile scrims, images, text, and artifacts.
+As artist-in-residence at the University of Rhode Island, working with scholars from Brown University, the Center for the Study of Slavery & Justice along with URI professors and students we created a multimedia exhibition combining textile scrims, images, text, and artifacts.

 The exhibition explored Rhode Island’s textile industry and its connections to slavery.
 It guided the public on a northern route through the trans-Atlantic slave trade and a southern route through the practice of slavery, both of which arrive at the textile mills of Rhode Island.